TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-sallowdiskspace.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We identified that your backup operation failed due to insufficient space in the cache volume.
-To resolve this issue, complete the below troubleshooting steps and retry your backup operation.
+To resolve SalLowDiskSpace issue, complete the below troubleshooting steps and retry the backup operation.

 * Ensure VM has the latest backup agent installed.
 * Ensure that the cache volume has free space corresponding to 5-10 percentage of the backup data size or at least 2.5GB, whichever is greater.
 If required, switch to a new cache location that meets the specified space requirements.